 Experienced attorneys in the Juslaws & Consult Family Law Practice advise clients on all aspects of marriage and divorce, including premarital or prenuptial agreements.
-Our professionals have extensive experience in drafting this type of contract, taking into consideration requirements under Thailand's laws and the legality of the agreement overseas.
+Our professionals have extensive experience in drafting this type of contract, taking into consideration requirements under law in Thailand and the legality of the agreement overseas.

-Advice from a Thai lawyer familiar with the laws governing pre-marital or prenuptial agreements in Thailand and in the client's home country is essential.
+Advice from a Thailand divorce lawyer or family lawyer familiar with the laws governing pre-marital or prenuptial agreements in Thailand and in the client's home country is essential.
 Thailand's Civil and Commercial Code contains a number of requirements that must be addressed when preparing a pre-marital or prenuptial agreement.
 So please don't hesitate to contact us to help you.